-Your car must be roadworthy when it first goes live on Car Next Door, and at all times it's available for Borrowers.
+Your car must be roadworthy when it's first listed on Car Next Door, and at all times it's available for Borrowers.
 It's your responsibility, and a requirement under the membership agreement, to make sure your car is always safe to drive.

 You can use this checklist to help confirm your car's roadworthiness.
+It covers most, but not all, of the main requirements.
 (Note that if you are in NSW, these things will have been checked as part of your annual Roadworthy Check.)

 - Brakes: All brake components must function correctly, be securely mounted, appropriately located and free from visible wear, distortion or damage likely to cause failure, malfunction or uneven application.

 - Lamps, Signals, Reflectors etc.: All lamps (headlamps, stop lamps, front and rear position lamps, a number plate lamp if applicable, and blinkers) must work.
-Grab a friend or passer by and check that all of the lights work by having them stand outside the car and watch while you turn then on.
+Grab a friend or passerby and check that all of the lights work by having them stand outside the car and watch while you turn them on.

 - Exhaust & Emission Control: The exhaust system of the car must not pass through the cabin or any passenger area and must be free of leaks.
 Mountings need to be secure.